 A student may contact the Office of Student Rights and Community Standards to request that an informational notice (without verification) be sent to the student’s instructor(s).
 The student will provide documentation to each instructor.
 Given proper documentation, the instructor will excuse the student from class and provide the opportunity to earn equivalent credit for assignments missed.
 If the student is not satisfied with the outcome, he or she may appeal as outlined in Ball State University’s Procedure for Student Bereavement Appeals.

 Field Trips Field trips consistent with the purpose of the course should be planned at the beginning of the semester.
 Absence caused by field trips in a course or by official university responsibilities will be announced in advance to the instructors of the course(s) in which the student is enrolled.
 Students obtain these notices through the department chairperson’s office and take them to their instructors at least three days in advance of the absence.
 No field trips, travel, or other special events involving students are scheduled during the first week or the last two weeks of a semester.
-Exceptions will be granted only after consultation with and approval by the Provost and Vice President for Academic Affairs and the Vice President for Student Affairs.
+Exceptions will be granted only after consultation with and approval by the Provost and Vice President for Academic Affairs and the Vice President for Student Affairs and Enrollment Services.
 Whenever possible, trips should be scheduled for weekends.

 Field trips are voluntary, but a course grade may be lowered if students do not go on a field trip and do not complete adequate make-up work as assigned.